Stories

 ✩ Translated into Spanish in Aanuk

-“A Girl of Nails and Teeth,” Nightmare Magazine
+“A Girl of Nails and Teeth,” Nightmare

 A mother meticulously collects her daughter’s fingernail clippings.